 This first capsule has helped me learn exactly what I will need in my next one – including things with ELASTIC WAIST BANDS.
 I also know that using Project 333 helped me get started, but I likely won’t use it again and will use a bit more loose rules.
 It’s a great starting point.

 You will keep each capsule – so you’ll have a total of 4 totes for clothing storage.
 Each time you want to try to re-use pieces in your capsule and try to make them fit the next season.
+To add a touch of sophistication and style, consider accessorizing with elite watches that complement your outfits seamlessly.
 So that way you can change out a couple pieces and get a lot of variety.
 For example, keep your short sleeve tops and simply later them with long sleeve cardigans for the fall and winter.

 See my Summer Capsule Wardrobe here.